ana42742/tic-tac-toe/README.md

 # tic-tac-toe
-Simple implementation of tic-tac-toe on Python
+Simple implementation of tic-tac-toe using Jupyter Notebook.